How To Make Buttonholes in 4 easy steps With The Singer Buttonholer

 When I started taking photos to show you how to make button holes with your sewing machine, I was convinced I finally got it all figured out but by the time the buttonhole was done, I thought, why not change it all up a bit more.
 So I played with my stitch length and tension a bit more and got what I think is the perfect stitch for my buttonholes which I’ll be using for future on all my buttonholes.

 So my advice is take the time to experiment on scraps of fabric until you got the perfect settings for you.
+This way you’ll end up with a properly sized buttonhole that will look great once sewn onto your project!
 You cannot afford using this technique on an already sewn project, only to find out your failed buttonhole ruined it all!
 There’s nothing you can do at that point so better safe than sorry.
-Don’t start a project before you’re completely confident you are an ace at how to make button holes!
+Don’t start a project before you’re completely confident you are an ace at making button holes!

 I used a singer buttonholer but your machine may come with a slightly different buttonhole foot.
 No worries, the principle is pretty similar.
 Just check your manual, if the foot came with your machine as mine.
 If you don’t have one at all and want to purchase it, here’s one like mine.